Pentagon Housing

 The Basic Allowance for Housing (BAH) is a U.S. based allowance determined by geographic duty location, pay grade, and dependency status.
 It provides uniformed service members compensation based on housing costs in local civilian housing markets when government quarters are not provided.
 Learn more about your Basic Allowance for Housing.

-The Pentagon is located in Arlington, Virginia, but uses Washington, D.C., mailing codes.
+The Pentagon is located in Arlington, Virginia, but uses Washington, DC, mailing codes.
 It’s also near Alexandria, Woodbridge, and Springfield Virginia, with many options to buy or rent.
+Some sample Pentagon BAH rates are in the 22211 zip code:

 back to top